MatSim91/Milestone-Project-4-The-Hangar/README.md

     6. Made sure that the success toast alert appears when a product is added to the cart.

+    7. Made sure that all information being picked up from the database is showing correctly on the page.

+    8. Made sure that only admins can view the edit and delete button and no unintended user can modify the product by modifying the page URL.

     #### product_detail.html page:

     1. Tested the "Edit" and "Delete" buttons to make sure they are working correctly.